 Since 1998, I’ve helped my clients - performers from a variety of fields and backgrounds - break through obstacles that stood between them and optimal mental performance and mental health.
 Let me help you learn and develop strategies to achieve your performance goals.
 Get in touch today to see what I can do for you.

 I use research-informed approaches to help performers achieve overall health and wellness.
 From physical fitness, to rest and recovery, to work-life balance and mental health, I help my clients to embrace a holistic approach to personal health and wellness.

 Whether you are locally-based for in-person support, or you train and compete at a distance, I have flexible support platforms for face-to-face and virtual meetings.

-I use cognitive behavioural (CBT) and mindfulness-based approaches to help performers in such areas as:
+I use cognitive behavioural (CBT) and mindfulness-based approaches (such as DBT) to help performers in such areas as:

 disordered eating prevention

 other mental skills that are vital to performance.

 I work with teams and programs to provide support services at all levels (from performers to coaches, management and technical leadership).